MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-overview.md

 The following *content management and deployment* scenarios describe approaches for how content creators and owners use methodical and disciplined lifecycle management processes to reduce errors, minimize inconsistencies, and improve the user experience for consumers.

 - **[Self-service content publishing](powerbi-implementation-planning-usage-scenario-self-service-content-publishing.md):** The focus is on ensuring that content is stable for consumers.
 This scenario describes using a Power BI deployment pipeline to publish content through development, test, and production workspaces.
 It also describes how (optionally) Premium per user license mode can be used for development and test workspaces, and Premium per capacity license mode for the production workspace.
-- **Advanced data model management (coming soon):** The focus is on using more sophisticated techniques.
+- **Advanced data model management (coming soon):** The focus is on using more sophisticated modeling techniques.
 This scenario describes managing a data model using Tabular Editor, which is an external tool.
 The data model is deployed to the Power BI service using the XMLA endpoint available with Power BI Premium.
 - **Enterprise content publishing (coming soon):** The focus is on using more sophisticated and programmatic techniques to publish content through development, test, and production workspaces.
-Azure DevOps coordinates and executes Power BI REST API operations to deploy content.
+In this scenario, Azure DevOps coordinates and executes Power BI REST API operations to deploy content.

 ## Real-time scenarios

 *The articles for this scenario are coming soon.*

 *Real-time* scenarios describe different techniques to allow presenting data updates in near real-time.
-Monitoring data in real-time allows the organization to react faster when time-sensitive decisions are necessary.
+Monitoring data in real-time allows the organization to react faster when time-sensitive decisions must be made.

 ## Embedding and hybrid scenarios